Computational-Morphogenomics-Group/TensionMap/README.md

 # TensionMap

-TensionMap is a Python library for force inference and morphometrics for membrane-stained tissue images.
-Given a segmented, labelled cell array image, TensionMap can:
+TensionMap is a Python library for image-based force inference, cell morphometrics and spatial omics data integration.
+Given a spatial omics data set at cellular resolution (seqFISH, MERFISH, cosMx, etc.) and accurate segmentation of cell contours on the basis of a cell membrane staining TensionMap can:

-- Infer cell pressure and cell-cell junction tension using a python implementation of the VMSI method.
+- Infer cell pressure, tension at cell-cell junctions and cellular stress tensor using a python implementation of the VMSI force inference method.
 - Visualise results of force inference.
-- Output morphomtric and mechanical features for integration with gene expression data and further analysis.
+- Output cell and tissue level mechanical features for integration with spatial omics data.
-- Perform additional analysis of mechanical properties of tissue boundaries and associations between gene expression and mechanics.
+- Perform mechano-transcriptomics analysis such as: i- tissue compartment boundary detection, ii - spatial ligand-receptor analysis, iii - geoadditive structural equation models and non-linear association models for detecting gene expression modules associated with cellular mechanics.

 ## Table of Contents
 1. [Installation](##installation)